lambda826/My-Notebook/99 Interview/Behavior Interview.md

 In Disaster Point Emergency project, after I completed the requirements analysis, I started the high level design and domain designs.
 But our customer would like to see how the webpage is going to look like, what functions we are going to provide.
 So I have stop the architecture related design and switched to UI design.
 Even though I was experienced with front-end, since it's first impression for the customer, I chose to closly collaborate with our UI engineer to make a static webpages with simulated functionalities and presented the demo to the customer.
 We had several iterations with the customer to finalize the UI.

+## Project Dependencies Management

 ## Questions for Interviewer

-## Project Dependencies Management
+How the performance is evaluated.
+What are the most populate used technologies used.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMDU2MTU4NSwtOTk4NTEwNDk3LDg0Nz
+eyJoaXN0b3J5IjpbMTM2MzU4MjM0NiwtOTk4NTEwNDk3LDg0Nz
 k2OTAsLTE4MDE2NTE3OTksLTE2OTM3MjA2MDUsMTE5MzY2Mjc5
 MywxMTE3MDYwNTkxLDIwMDA4NjE2NjUsLTE1ODE5NjA0MjldfQ
 ==